 Don’t: only talk about how you want a job (it won’t hold attention!), just focus on job hunting online, avoid spamming people (it’ll only get you blocked or deleted!), give up – it may take a while, but persistence and patience will pay off.

 Working with Opus will give you a service you can trust and is guaranteed to successfully assist you in your job search.
-For more advice on temporary work or information on vacancies in either Suffolk, Cambridgeshire or Northamptonshire, please get in touch.
+For more advice on temporary work or information on vacancies in Suffolk, Cambridgeshire, Northamptonshire or Milton Keynes, please get in touch.
 Send us your CV or queries to [email protected] or call us on 03301 242800.